wiwiwashere/Ideal_Ride/README.md

 ### Generate a Large-Scale Dataset (Optional)
-If you need ≥100 000 data points: change directory to the directory where this project is located in your computer
+If you need ≥100 000 data points:
+  <br>change directory to the directory where this project is located in your computer
 ```bash
 py generate_random.py
 ```